What is a Strategic Management Model?

 Threat of Substitutes:

-- The easy availability of similar substitutes
+- The ease of having similar substitutes

 - The relative price performance of substitutes